 Breaking News Emails

-As President Donald Trump ratchets up trade war rhetoric against China this week, trade experts worried that China, which has the world’s second-largest economy, will unleash a Pandora’s Box of punitive tactics against American companies.
+After President Donald Trump raised tariffs on $200 billion of imported Chinese goods, trade experts worried that China, which has the world’s second-largest economy, will unleash a Pandora’s box of punitive tactics against American companies.

-Some economists remained unfazed by the escalating tensions, pointing out that while the United States imports more than $500 billion worth of goods from China, the value of our exports is only around $130 billion.
-This imbalance means that China will run out of ammunition in tit-for-tat tariff responses well before the United States, giving it less leverage.
+But some economists remained unfazed by the escalating tensions, pointing out that while the United States imports more than $500 billion worth of goods from China, the value of American exports is only around $130 billion.
+This imbalance means that China is out of ammunition in tit-for-tat tariff responses.

 But Subran and other international trade experts warn not to count China out too quickly.

-“The first thing to observe here is that China is not a country of laws, it's an authoritarian dictatorship," said Jacob Kirkegaard, a senior fellow at the Peterson Institute for International Economics, who warned that American businesses could take the punishment for Trump’s antagonism.
+“The first thing to observe here is that China is not a country of laws, it's an authoritarian dictatorship," said Jacob Kirkegaard, a senior fellow at the Peterson Institute for International Economics, who warned that American businesses could be hurt by Trump’s antagonism.
 "So from that opening point, China is potentially able to play much, much dirtier than the United States."